Hilston Park: History

 Pryce Hamilton sold Hilston House in about 1873 to James Graham, High Sheriff of Monmouthshire in 1881, who passed the house on to Douglas William Graham, who was living at Hilston in 1902, when the hall was panelled with the oak from the hall of the Lower Duffryn.
 Graham was also responsible for other improvements, the stone and brick buildings at Home Farm, the Lodges, New Cottages and the reservoir.
 It was then owned for some time by the Lawley family, who had made their fortune in shipping and cotton in Manchester.
-In the 1930s, Hilston Park was the residence of Edmund Henry Bevan (High Sheriff of Northamptonshire in 1912), whose riches were by inheritance from the Portland cement made at Bevan Works in Northfleet, Kent.
+In the 1930s, Hilston Park was the residence of Edmund Henry Bevan (High Sheriff of Northamptonshire in 1912), whose riches were by inheritance from the Portland cement made at Bevan's Works in Northfleet, Kent.
 He married Joan Mary Conyers Norton, the eldest daughter of the 5th Baron Grantley, in the 1930s.

 It was purchased by T. E. Davies in the 1940s, who sold the house and estate on 17 October 1947.
 In the 1950s, the house was converted to a school.
 It became an outdoor education centre in 1971.
 It continued as a residential centre, operated since 1996 by Gwent Outdoor Education Service, a joint service supported by the four local authorities of Blaenau Gwent, Monmouthshire, Newport and Torfaen until 2019.
 In 2020, cost pressures led the councils to decide to consolidate their outward bound activities at a single site near Cwmbran, and Hilston Park was deemed surplus to requirements.
 It was sold at auction in March 2021.